 Salvo Palace

-The palace is across Independence Square, which is still a private property except for the Tango Museum on one of its floors.
+The palace is across Independence Square, which is still private except for the Tango Museum on one of its floors.
 The museum is a great place to discover the culture and history of the Tango and watch beautiful performances.

 Colonia del Sacramento